tpwres/teczki-polskiego-wrestlingu/content/a/grand-timeline.md

 #### 2009

-* Don Roid, an American wrestler, settles in Poland.
+* Don Roid, an American wrestler, settles in Poland in the mid-2000s.
 Discovering the non-existent state of pro-wrestling in the country, he opens [Do Or Die Wrestling](@/o/ddw.md), importing a proper ring and training rookies.
 Some of these rookies come from backyards.
 * [Arkadiusz Pawłowski](@/w/pan-pawlowski.md) joins Do Or Die Wrestling, trains his promo skills, becomes a manager character.
 * Roid also contacts Supron and Borkowski, quickly gaining their support.
 However, the organization struggles with selling tickets and gaining the public's attention.
 Despite that, they hold three small events in Warsaw.
 One of their wrestlers is [Marcin Wilkowski](@/w/jedrus-bulecka.md) who will soon take on a gimmick of Jędruś Bułecka.